rust-lang/cargo/src/doc/src/reference/build-scripts.md

 build a native library before the Rust crate itself.
 As an example, we’ll create a Rust library which calls into C to print “Hello, World!”.

-Like above, let’s first take a look at the project layout:
+Like above, let’s first take a look at the package layout:

 ```
 .